GitHub permissions

 For example, you might prefer a GitHub OAuth application instead if:

-- You support personal forks: This is because each individual user would need to install the GitHub App in their personal account (not just in organizations they belong to).
+- You support personal forks: Each individual user would need to install the GitHub App in their personal account (not just in organizations they belong to).

-- You have many independent organizations: This is because an admin would need to install the GitHub App in every organization where Moderne will make changes.
+- You have many independent organizations: An admin would need to install the GitHub App in every organization where Moderne will make changes.

-- Installation overhead is too high: This is because the administrative burden of installing across multiple contexts may not be practical for your setup.
+- Installation overhead is too high: The administrative burden of installing across multiple contexts may not be practical for your setup.

 OAuth Apps require only user authorization (no installation), but they have broader permissions and access all repositories a user can reach.